manishkgitrepo/notebook-lm-tab-collector/README.md

 - **popup.html**: The HTML file for the extension's popup interface.
 - **pop.css**: Stylesheet for the popup interface.
-- **popup.js**: Handles the logic for querying tabs and injecting the content script.
+- **popup.js**: Handles the logic for querying tabs and injecting the content script using ES modules.
+- **util.js**: Contains utility functions like popup window management.
 - **background.js**: Manages background tasks for the extension.
 - **content.js**: Automates interactions with the Notebook LM interface.
 - **manifest.json**: The configuration file for the Chrome extension.

+## URL Handling

+The extension handles different types of URLs:
+- **Regular websites**: Added using the "Website" source option.
+- **YouTube videos**: Only YouTube watch URLs (containing '/watch') are processed using the "YouTube" source option.
+- **Filtered URLs**: Chrome internal pages and non-watch YouTube URLs are automatically filtered out.

 ## Permissions